MHVali/DiVeQ_PyPI/README.md

 For further details about different vector quantization methods in the `diveq` package and their corresponding parameters, please see the details provided in the main python codes.

 # Citation
+If this package contributed to your work, please consider citing it:

 ```
 @InProceedings{vali2026diveq,